root-project/root/documentation/JSROOT/JSROOT.md

       </script>

 There are small details when using OpenUI5 with THttpServer.
-First of all, location of JSROOT scripts should be specified as `jsrootsys/scripts/JSRootCore.js`.
+First of all, location of JSROOT scripts should be specified as `jsrootsys/scripts/JSRoot.core.js`.
 And when trying to access files from local disk, one should specify `/currentdir/` folder:

-    jQuery.sap.registerModulePath("sap.m.sample.NavContainer", "/currentdir/");
+    jQuery.sap.registerModulePath("NavExample", "/currentdir/");

+JSROOT provides [example](https://root.cern/js/latest/demo/openui5/) showing usage of JSROOT drawing in the OpenUI5, [source code](https://github.com/root-project/jsroot/tree/master/demo/openui5) can be found in repository.

+### Migration v5 -> v6

+In JSROOT v6 release some many incompatible changes where done.

+Main script was renamed to `JSRoot.core.js`.
+Old `JSRootCore.js` script left to provide partial compatibility with old applications, but will be removed in future JSROOT v6.2.
+All URL parameters for main script will be ignored, to load JSROOT functionality one should use `JSROOT.require` function.
+To create standard GUI, `JSROOT.buildGUI` function has to be used.

+Instead of `JSROOT.JSONR_unref` one can use `JSROOT.parse`.
+If object is provided to `JSROOT.parse` it just replaces all references which were introduced by `TBufferJSON::ToJSON()` method.

+Instead of `JSROOT.console` one should use `console.log`.
+Instead of `JSROOT.alert` one should use `console.error`.

+Painter classes were renamed:
+   - `JSROOT.TBasePainter` -> `JSROOT.BasePainter`
+   - `JSROOT.TObjectPainter` -> `JSROOT.ObjectPainter`

+Many settings where moved from `JSROOT.gStyle` to `JSROOT.settings` object.
+It was done to keep only TStyle-related members in `JSROOT.gStyle`.